LucasBorboleta/jersi/README.md

 **Jersi** describes the rules of an **abstract game** for two players:

 > *Your white pieces challenge your opponent's blacks in order to bring your precious white "**kunti**" to the most distant opposing row, and vice versa.
-On hexagonal terrain, stacks project your forces and protect your pieces from enemy threats.
+On the hexagonal field, stacks project your forces and protect your pieces from enemy threats.
 But not completely, because a cyclical and ternary order governs the strengths of the centerpieces.
 So you will have to stack and unstack your parts at the right time and in the right place!*

 Unless you are interested in the latest rules being under construction, it is better to read the released versions either in directory [**releases**](./releases) or at GitHub URL [**releases**](https://github.com/LucasBorboleta/jersi/releases).